Challenging a Universal Credit decision - Appeal against the decision

 - Change the law

-- Consider changes of circumstances which have taken place since the decision was made - you may be able to make a new benefit or tax credit claim.
+- Consider changes of circumstances which have taken place since the decision was made - you may be able to make a new benefit claim.

-For information about what happens when your appeal is received by the Tribunal Service (England, Scotland and Wales) or Appeals Service (Northern Ireland), see Turn2us information on First Tier Tribunal Appeals.
+For information about what happens when your appeal is received by the Tribunal Service (England, Scotland and Wales), or Appeals Service (Northern Ireland), visit our First Tier Tribunal Appeals guide.

 Was this page helpful?